Need to talk? Call 1800 882 436.

 • Pregnancy hormones soften supporting ligaments and muscles, making them more susceptible to strain.

-• Discomfort, pain and changes in mobility are common during pregnancy.
+• Discomfort, pain and changes in mobility are common during pregnancy and after you’ve had your baby.

 What is physiotherapy?